0xSplits/splits-oracle/README.md

 ### How does it determine fair pricing?

-`UniV3OracleImpl` uses Uniswap V3's TWAP oracle.
-The owner must specify the reference pool & TWAP period per pair.
+`UniV3OracleImpl` uses Uniswap v3's TWAP oracle.
+The owner must set per-pair reference pools & may set default & per-pair TWAP periods.

 ### How is it governed?